Oil painting with copper frame - 17th century Flemish village scene

 17th-century Flemish school oil on copper depicting a rural scene crowded with numerous figures in the foreground, with classical architecture and landscape in the background.
 On the left side, on a sort of winged stage, in front of a portal decorated with reliefs, we find a dentist working with a patient, a gentleman speaking, and masked figures.

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
-It features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture corresponds to the period between the late 18th and early 19th centuries.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details